iarai/Landslide4Sense-2022/README.md

 The competition will consist of two phases:

 **Phase 1 (April 1st - June 14th):** Participants are provided with training data (with labels) and additional validation images (without labels) to train and validate their methods.
 Participants can submit their landslide detection results for the validation set to the competition website to get feedback on the performance (Precision, Recall, and F1 score).
 The performance of the submission will be displayed on the online leaderboard.
-In addition, participants should submit a short description of the methodology (1-2 pages) [here](https://cloud.iarai.ac.at/index.php/s/sYQgdHryGMPQsHa) using the [CEUR](http://ceur-ws.org/) template.
+In addition, participants should submit a short description of the methodology (1-2 pages) [here](https://cloud.iarai.ac.at/index.php/s/sYQgdHryGMPQsHa) using the [IJCAI](https://www.ijcai.org/authors_kit) LaTeX styles, and Word templates.

 **Phase 2 (June 15th - June 20th):** Participants receive the test data set (without labels) and must submit their landslide detection results within 5 days from the release of the test data set.
 The submissions during that week will be limited to 10 times and only the F1 score will be displayed on the online leaderboard.